framework7io/framework7/.github/ISSUE_TEMPLATE/framewor7-core-issue.md

 - If the issue is related to Template7, then please open it in Template7 repository at https://github.com/nolimits4web/Template7
 -->

-* Framework7 version: [e.g. 3.0.0]
+- Framework7 version: [e.g. 3.0.0]
-* Platform and Target: [e.g. iOS 11 Cordova app, or Android 8 Chrome browser]
+- Platform and Target: [e.g. iOS 11 Cordova app, or Android 8 Chrome browser]
-* Live Link or JSFiddle: PREFERABLY _(IF YOU WANT YOUR ISSUE TO BE RESOLVED ASAP)_.
-You can start from forking the following JSFiddle template: [JSFiddle](https://jsfiddle.net/nolimits4web/o2ejupu1/)
+- Live Link or CodeSandbox: PREFERABLY _(IF YOU WANT YOUR ISSUE TO BE RESOLVED ASAP)_.
+You can start from forking the following CodeSandbox template: [CodeSandbox](https://codesandbox.io/p/sandbox/tender-darwin-m72wt0?file=%2Fsrc%2Fjs%2Fapp.js)

 ### Describe the bug

 A clear and concise description of what the bug is.

 ### To Reproduce

 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 ### Expected behavior

 A clear and concise description of what you expected to happen.

 ### Actual Behavior

 Explain what is actually happening

 ### Screenshots

 If applicable, add screenshots to help explain your problem.

 ### Additional context

 Add any other context about the problem here.